One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs: Introduction

 \section{Introduction}

-Large language models (LLMs) have become the foundation of modern natural language processing (NLP), achieving remarkable performance in understanding, reasoning, and instruction following \citep{brown2020languagemodelsfewshotlearners,bubeck2023sparksartificialgeneralintelligence}.
-Since training such models from scratch is prohibitively expensive, the prevailing practice is to finetune publicly released pretrained checkpoints for downstream applications \citep{devlin2019bertpretrainingdeepbidirectional,zhang2025instructiontuninglargelanguage}.
-This pretrain–finetune paradigm enables efficient reuse of general capabilities.
-For example, Meta’s Llama-3 series provides both pretrained and instruction-tuned variants.\footnote{\href{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}{Meta Llama-3-8B-Instruct (instruction-tuned).}}
+Large language models (LLMs) have become the foundation of modern natural language processing (NLP), achieving remarkable performance in language understanding, reasoning, and instruction following \citep{brown2020languagemodelsfewshotlearners,bubeck2023sparksartificialgeneralintelligence}.
+As training such models from scratch is prohibitively expensive, the prevailing practice is to finetune publicly released pretrained checkpoints for downstream applications \citep{devlin2019bertpretrainingdeepbidirectional,zhang2025instructiontuninglargelanguage}.
+This \emph{pretrain-to-finetune} paradigm enables efficient reuse of general capabilities and has become the dominant development model for both open-source and industrial LLM deployment.

-Despite its practical advantages, this paradigm introduces new security concerns, particularly regarding jailbreak attacks.
-Figure~\ref{fig:intro} illustrates the threat model considered in this work.
-A model distributor such as Meta releases a pretrained LLM that downstream service providers (victim) finetune into proprietary applications.
-In practice, service providers often \emph{explicitly disclose} the source of their finetuned LLM to emphasize credibility.
-For example, Replit \citep{replit2024coderepair} and Phind \citep{phind2025modelbeatsgpt4} publicly state that their models are finetuned from well-known open checkpoints.
-This practice has become widespread in both academic and industrial settings and plays a crucial role in model marketing and user trust.

-However, such transparency can also inform potential adversaries of crucial clues for the attack.
-When a service provider publicly discloses its pretrained source and the checkpoint is open-weight (e.g., Llama 3, Qwen 3), attackers can directly access the same checkpoint and thus gain white-box access to the source model.
-Even if the source is undisclosed, provenance analysis can often reveal it with over 90\% detection accuracy using only black-box queries \citep{gao2025model_MMD-H,nikolic2025modelprovenancetestinglarge,zhu2025independencetestslanguagemodels}.
-In either case, adversaries can locally craft adversarial prompts on the pretrained model and transfer them to the finetuned target, inducing harmful behaviors such as weapon-construction instructions.
-This risk is amplified when finetuned LLMs inherit vulnerabilities from their pretrained LLMs, a setting we term the \textit{pretrain-to-finetune jailbreak attack}.

-Analogous security risks have already been demonstrated in computer vision, where adversarial examples generated on a pretrained model often transfer to its finetuned variants \citep{two_side,ban2022pretrained,wang2025simulatedensembleattacktransferring_sea}.
-These findings indicate that vulnerabilities in a pretrained model can persist after finetuning.
-This naturally raises a fundamental research question: \textbf{Do finetuned LLMs inherit the vulnerabilities of their pretrained counterparts, and if so, can attackers exploit knowledge of the pretrained model to launch more effective jailbreak attacks against finetuned systems?}
+In practice, pretrained LLMs are often publicly released as open-weight checkpoints and serve as shared upstream foundations for a diverse ecosystem of downstream models.
+For example, Meta’s Llama-3 \cite{dubey2024llama_llama3} series provides both pretrained and instruction-tuned variants that have been widely adopted across applications such as customer service, document processing, and code generation \cite{infoq_llama3_applications_2024}.
+As a result, a single pretrained model can give rise to a large and continuously expanding collection of finetuned models, developed by different organizations and tailored to different tasks.